 Mineral Reserves are the economic, diluted recoverable resources selected by the planning engineer for mining so that Measured Resources would be re-classified as Proven Reserves and Indicated Resources would be re-classified as Probable Reserves.
-In practical terms the Probable Reserves, having been drilled-off from hanging-wall drift exploration headings, would usually need an additional program of in-stope drilling to be classified as Proven Reserves.
+In practical terms the Probable Reserves, having been drilled-off from hanging-wall drift exploration headings, would usually need an additional program of infill or in-stope drilling to be classified as Proven Reserves.
 Dilution and recovery factors are applied to calculate financial viability during the process of conversion from resources to reserves.
-These factors vary depending on the unit being mined, its size, ore thickness, location etc. Tables 5 & 6 illustrates resources and reserves figures comparing 2023 and 2022.
+These factors vary depending on the unit being mined, its size, ore thickness, location etc. Tables 6 & 7 illustrates resources and reserves figures comparing 2024 and 2023.

-For the 2023 resource and reserve exercise, all block models calculated across Tara and Tara Deep have been combined into four main areas - Main Mine, Upper Swex, Lower Swex and Tara Deep.
+For the 2024 resource and reserve exercise, all block models calculated across Tara and Tara Deep have been combined into four main areas - Main Mine, Upper Swex, Lower Swex and Tara Deep.
 Figure 9 below shows the spatial location of these four areas.